Naam/shup/README.rst

 Install
 =======

-To install the few needed dependencies run a variant of:
-``python pip install --user -r requirements.txt`` on your local machine.
+You can install shup using pypi like so: ``pip3 install shup``.

 Also be sure to have ``at`` command on your remote machines (and the atd running):
 -  `Debian <https://packages.qa.debian.org/a/at.html>`__
 -  `Arch <https://www.archlinux.org/packages/community/i686/at/>`__
 -  `CentOs 7 <http://mirror.centos.org/centos/7/os/x86_64/Packages/>`__

-You can install shup using ``pip3 install shup``.
+It's used to delay the remove command, otherwise your files wont be deleted later.

 How to use it?
 ==============